-The relationship between the loans and equity capital of the ordinary and savings banks suggests that falling land prices did not necessarily give rise to the high ratio of nonperforming loans nor to the loss ratio for nonperforming loans that led to the utter devastation of the equity capital of ordinary and savings banks.
-Still, many issues remain to be investigated regarding overall assessment of losses of equity capital in the ordinary and savings bank industry during the interwar period, such as developments in stock and bond prices and the impact of the use of these securities as collateral.
+The preliminary quantitative analysis suggests that falling land prices did not necessarily give rise to the high ratio of nonperforming loans nor to the loss ratio for nonperforming loans that led to the complete devastation of the equity capital of ordinary and savings banks.
+Many issues remain to be investigated regarding overall assessment of losses of equity capital in the ordinary and savings bank industry during the interwar period, such as developments in stock and bond prices and the impact of the use of these securities as collateral.